fredgibbs/fredgibbs.github.io/tutorials/_posts/2012-10-12-extract-geocode-placenames-from-text-file.md

   print lat,lng
 {% endhighlight %}

+Notice that for each row we load from the file, we first strip off any whitespace (including new line characters) of the end using the rstrip() method that can be called on any string.
+It's always good to create and maintain clean data whenever possible.

-You can see that we&#8217;ve simply added our code to make an API request to a basic python template that opens a text file and processes each row.
-The request module that imported allows us to automatically convert the returned JSON response into a python object that we can access with the built-in python dictionary and list functionality.
+The request module that we imported allows us to automatically convert the returned JSON response into a python object that we can access with the built-in python dictionary and list functionality.

 Running the above code should result in output like